Ruskin Hall: History

 Ruskin Hall has also served as the home for university offices including those of the University of Pittsburgh Press.
 Through 2007, Ruskin Hall served as the primary residence for medical students and PhD candidates in the basic sciences of medicine, although students of other medical-related schools (including dental, nursing, and pharmacy) could be wait-listed for apartments.
 Beginning in the summer of 2007, medical student housing was replaced by the Darragh Street Medical Student Housing complex, allowing for a $19.4 million renovation by Graves Design Group to convert Ruskin Hall into undergraduate apartment-style housing was completed for fall 2008.

 Facilities

 Previously serving as a primary residence for medical students, Ruskin Hall contained 176 studio, efficiency, or one- to two-bedroom apartments each containing a living room, one to two bathrooms, and a kitchen.
 A ground floor study area, central courtyard, and laundry facilities were available and the building was outfitted with central air conditioning.

 A $19.4 million renovation was completed in 2008 that converted the Hall into an undergraduate residence hall with 178 apartment-style units with 416 beds in one, two, and three-person apartments and single-person efficiency apartments.
 The furnished apartments include private baths and kitchens and have cable and internet connection.
 Commons areas are also equipped with wireless internet.
 A University of Pittsburgh Police mini-station in Ruskin Hall was also part of the renovation.
+In 2024, the university installed 240 solar panels on the roof of Ruskin Hall, the first solar panels installed on any of the university's residence hall rooftops.